3rfm-its-davis/covid-19-ldt/presentation/presentation.md

 - _Younger generations_ expect to travel more often
   - Older people would be still concerned about health risks
 - _Non-male workers_ are less likely to travel more
-  - Also by the health concern?
-- _Educated-workers_ would see more LD travels
+- _Educated-workers_ would see more LD trips
   - Potentially because most of them are currently remote-working
-- _Presence of children_ associates with both direction
+- _Presence of children_ and
-  - They are just "uncertain"
-- _People with health concern_ seems to consist of two types of workers
+  _People with health concern_ seems to consist of two types of workers
   - One is "optimistic", who believe there will be a good remedy soon
   - The other is "pessimistic", who consider the LD travel will be inactive for long
+- _Current remote workers_ expect to start traveling long-distance again soon

 <!--
 Here's the main findings.
 First, despite that younger people are currently traveling more frequently than they did in 2019, they still expect their number of LD trips increased in the short-term future.
 This could be because of their work position, income or life-stage change or so on.
 On the other hand, older people than the generation X did not show inclination towards LD trips in the short-term future.
 This might be because of the health risks around them.

 Non-male workers showed a negative sign for the more category, showing that they do not consider their LD travel behavior resume in October 2020.
-This could account for the higher awareness of the health risks of women.

-Educated workers are supposed to remotely work at this point, and most of them seem to expect to get back to office once the pandemic has run off.
+Educated workers are supposed to remotely work at this point, and most of them seem to expect to resume their LD trips soon.

-Presence of children shows the positive sign for the both direction.
-Which implies that the cohort is somehow unstable at present and uncertain about the future.

-The health concern in the country again shows a positive sign to both direction.
-This could be explained by that there are two types of people among those who have such a concern.
+Presence of children shows and the health concern in the country shows a positive sign to both direction.
+This could be explained by that there are two types of people among the cohorts.
 One is those who believe that the situation will get enough better soon to make LD trips.
 The other is more pessimistic about the future.
 -->

 ---